htsiah/play-reactivemongo-crud/README.md

 <li>MongoDb Connection using reactiveMongoDb in Play</li>
 <li>BSONReader and BSONWriter Implementation</li>
 <li>CRUD using different data type(String, JodaDate, Integer, Double, Boolean and List)</li>
+<li>22 Fields Limit workaround by using multiple case class in Model</li>
 </ul>

 This example use the following: